martinthomson/rfc8312bis/draft-eggert-tcpm-rfc8312bis.md

 ## Investigating a Range of Environments

-CUBIC has been extensively studied by using both NS-2 simulation and test-bed experiments covering a wide range of network environments.
+CUBIC has been extensively studied by using both NS-2 simulation and testbed experiments, covering a wide range of network environments.
 More information can be found in {{HKLRX06}}.
 Additionally, there is decade-long deployment experience with CUBIC on the Internet.